-Silicon Laboratories is obligated to potentially issue up to an additional 1,290,963 shares of common stock to shareholders of Cygnal Integrated Products (Cygnal) based on the achievement of certain revenue milestones during the twelve-month earn out period commencing on April 4, 2004 and ending on April 2, 2005.
-The additional shares will become issuable as follows: (1) up to 297,915 shares on a pro rata basis for every dollar of Cygnal product revenues during the earn out period in excess of \$10.0 million up to \$15.0 million; plus (2) up to 496,524 shares on a pro rata basis for every dollar of Cygnal product revenues during the earn out period in excess of \$15.0 million up to \$20.0 million; plus (3) up to 496,524 shares on a pro rata basis for every dollar of Cygnal product revenues during the earn out period in excess of \$20.0 million up to \$24.0 million.
+The Company is obligated to potentially issue up to a maximum of 1,290,963 additional shares of common stock to shareholders of Cygnal based on the achievement of certain revenue milestones during the twelve-month earn out period commencing on April 4, 2004 and ending on April 2, 2005.
+The additional shares will be earned as follows: (1) up to 297,915 shares on a pro rata basis for every dollar of Cygnal product revenues during the earn out period in excess of \$10.0 million up to \$15.0 million; plus (2) up to 496,524 shares on a pro rata basis for every dollar of Cygnal product revenues during the earn out period in excess of \$15.0 million up to \$20.0 million; plus (3) up to 496,524 shares on a pro rata basis for every dollar of Cygnal product revenues during the earn out period in excess of \$20.0 million up to \$24.0 million.
 Distributions of additional shares may occur at either or both an interim date occurring six months after the beginning of the earn out period and/or upon completion of the earn out period.
-The number of additional shares issuable at the interim date would be equal to 40% of the shares that would be issuable at the end of the earn out period assuming, for purposes of this calculation, that the revenues for the full earn out period (i.e., the full twelve-month period) were equal to twice the revenues through the six-month interim measurement period.
-At this time we are unable to estimate the ultimate number of shares to be issued upon satisfaction of this contingency, thus no amounts have been recorded in the accompanying financial statements.
+The number of additional shares issuable at the interim date would be equal to 40% of the shares that would be issuable at the end of the earn out period, assuming, for purposes of this calculation, that the revenues for the full earn out period (i.e., the full twelve-month period) were equal to twice the revenues through the six-month interim measurement period.
+Based upon revenue achievement during the interim period that ended on October 2, 2004, the Company expects to issue 332,492 shares during the fourth quarter of fiscal 2004.
+The Company has included 332,492 and 109,722 shares in its diluted weighted average shares and earnings per share calculations for the three and nine months ended October 2, 2004, respectively.
+However, the Company has not recorded the additional purchase price associated with these shares as the contingency related to these shares has not been resolved and the shares are not issuable until agreement by both parties or until any dispute is resolved in accordance with the merger agreement.
+Additionally, based on current revenue forecasts, the Company anticipates that a substantial portion or all of the remaining shares eligible for issuance will be issued at the end of the earn out period in fiscal 2005.
+Such remaining shares have not been, and will not be, reflected in the accompanying financial statements until the contingency is resolved and the shares are issuable.